 224 Commonwealth was designed by architect William Whitney Lewis and built in 1879-1880 by Standish & Woodbury, masons, and MacKenzie & Campbell, carpenters.
 It was one of two contiguous houses (222-224 Commonwealth) designed by William Whitney Lewis but built by different builders.

 224 Commonwealth was built as the home of Freeman J. Doe and his wife, Mary Jane (Cutler) Doe.
 They previously had lived at 371 Columbus.
-He is shown as the owner of 224 Commonwealth on the original building permit application, dated October 31, 1879, on the final building inspection report, dated November 2, 1880, and on the 1883, 1888, and 1898 Bromley maps.
+He is shown as the owner on the original building permit application, dated October 31, 1879, and on the final building inspection report, dated November 2, 1880.

 Freeman Doe was a wholesale produce merchant dealing in butter, cheese, and eggs.
 He was the first president of the Boston Produce Exchange.